 So, what do you do and say when a customer wants a refund?
 By handling the customer’s request for a refund in a positive, professional manner you can snatch victory from the jaws of defeat.

-How to Handle Customer Refunds
+How to Handle a Customer Requesting a Refund

 Handling customer refunds the right way is actually not as hard as it may seem.
 Follow these tips to set clear expectations and ensure your customers feel satisfied and safe doing future business with you.